cjj20/publictransportbus/README.md

 The program requests the reader to enter a ref value for which is gives the number of nodes for that value as well as it's latitude and longitude.
 As of now the code works best with the specific stops.txt file and isle-os-man-latest.osm.pbf files included in the repository, thus changes have to be made for flexibility.

-To obtain matched stops, osm stops and gtfs stops: g++ -o getdata listgtfs2.cpp gettingosmdata.cc then enter: ./getdata isle-of-man-latest.osm.pbf
+To obtain matched stops, osm stops and gtfs stops:
+1. sudo apt-get install libosmpbf-dev
+2. g++ -O3 -std=c++0x -Wall -Wextra -o getdata listgtfs2.cpp gettingosmda
+tacopy.cc -lprotobuf-lite -losmpbf -lz
+3. ./getdata isle-of-man-latest.osm.pbf

 Note: Need git submodules in order to run the code.
 Instructions: git submodule add  https://github.com/openstreetmap/OSM-binary OSM-binary